Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Model learning

 Approximate models do not in general have access to environmental states, but instead must work with a representation of state constructed by the agent, which might be called the \textit{agent state}.
 Unlike the environment state, the agent state is generally not a Markov summary of the past.
-In this paper we assume the agent state is a state-feature vector $\x\in\Re^d$ (in the tabular special case these would be 1-hot vectors and they would be Markov) which can be determined from the environment state by a known function $\x: \S\ra\Re^d$.
+In this paper we assume the agent state is a feature vector $\x\in\Re^d$ which can be determined from the environment state by a known function $\x: \S\ra\Re^d$.
 The reward part of an approximate model of an option is a function $\hat r: \Re^d\times\O\ra\Re$ such that

 weighted over some distribution of states such as the state distribution under the behavior policy.
-The state-transition part of an approximate model could take several forms.
-In an \textit{expectation} model, the state-transition part is a function $\n:\Re^d\times\O\ra\Re^d$ such that
+The state-transition part of an approximate model can take several forms (Kudashkina, 2022).
+In this paper we use an \textit{expectation} model (Wan et al., 2019), in which the state-transition part is a function $\n:\Re^d\times\O\ra\Re^d$ such that

-for all $s\in\S$ under some state weighting, perhaps given by the behavior policy, and where the expectation is conditional on the actions being selected according to $o$'s policy and the stopping time $K$ being determined by $o$'s stopping function.
+under some state weighting, perhaps given by the behavior policy, and where the expectation is conditional on the actions being selected according to $o$'s policy and the stopping time $K$ being determined by $o$'s stopping function.

-For the illustrative example in Figure 1, we learned models for the four options corresponding to the actions and the reward-respecting option for the hallway state.
+For the illustrative example in Figure 1, we learned models of the four options corresponding to actions and of the one reward-respecting option for attaining the hallway state.
 The approximate model was linear in the state-feature vector, meaning that